amissana21/ete-g-l-estimation/README.md

 ## Research Summary

 This work develops robust L-estimation methods for the ETE-G family of distributions, extending Kumaraswamy-weighted L-estimation frameworks to the complex ETELL (ETE-Log-Logistic) and ETELN (ETE-Lognormal) models.
-The proposed L-estimators achieve near-optimal asymptotic relative efficiency (up to 0.999) while maintaining superior robustness compared to Maximum Likelihood Estimation (MLE), particularly in the presence of extreme outliers.
+The proposed L-estimators achieve near-optimal asymptotic relative efficiency (ARE up to 0.999) while maintaining superior robustness compared to Maximum Likelihood Estimation (MLE), particularly in the presence of extreme outliers.

 ### Key Contributions

 - Extension of L-estimation techniques to the ETELL and ETELN distribution families
+- Two estimation designs: **Design A** (same J, J₁ = J₂) and **Design B** (different J, J₁ ≠ J₂)
 - Comprehensive Monte Carlo simulation studies comparing L-estimators with MLE
 - Demonstration of L-estimator stability under data contamination where MLE fails catastrophically
 - Application to Norwegian fire insurance claims data with risk measures (VaR, TVaR) calculations